 Melissa can help you with:

-- Healthy eating strategies in a busy lifestyle
+- Healthy eating strategies for a busy lifestyle

 - Managing insulin resistance and improving blood sugar levels

-- Managing Type 1 Diabetes through dietary changes
+- Managing eating patterns for Type 1 Diabetes

 - Accredited Practicing Dietitian (APD) with the Dietitians Association of Australia (DAA)